huggingface/hub-docs/tasks/src/text-generation/about.md

 [Text Generation Inference (TGI)](https://github.com/huggingface/text-generation-inference) is an open-source toolkit for serving LLMs tackling challenges such as response time.
 TGI powers inference solutions like [Inference Endpoints](https://huggingface.co/inference-endpoints) and [Hugging Chat](https://huggingface.co/chat/), as well as multiple community projects.
 You can use it to deploy any supported open-source large language model of your choice.

-## ChatUI Docker Spaces
+## ChatUI Spaces

-Hugging Face Spaces includes Docker templates to easily deploy your own instance of a specific application.
-[ChatUI](https://github.com/huggingface/chat-ui), is an open-source interface that enables serving conversational interface for large language models, and is currently available for Docker Spaces.
-The Docker template for ChatUI is powered by TGI for faster inference.
-Thanks to the template, you can deploy own instance based on a large language model with only a few clicks and customize it.
+Hugging Face Spaces includes templates to easily deploy your own instance of a specific application.
+[ChatUI](https://github.com/huggingface/chat-ui), is an open-source interface that enables serving conversational interface for large language models, and can be deployed with few clicks at Spaces.
+TGI powers these Spaces under the hood for faster inference.
+Thanks to the template, you can deploy your own instance based on a large language model with only a few clicks and customize it.
 Learn more about it [here](https://huggingface.co/docs/hub/spaces-sdks-docker-chatui) and create your large language model instance [here](https://huggingface.co/new-space?template=huggingchat/chat-ui-template).

 ![ChatUI](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/os_llms/docker_chat.png)